the-turing-way/the-turing-way/book/website/collaboration/github-novice/github-novice-features.md

   * Here you will find recommended files to include in your repo.
   These files are especially useful when working with collaborators or members in your community.
   * The "License" file is one of the most important, because it tells others how they can (or can't) use the materials in your repo.
-  * For collaboration, be sure to look at "Contributing" and "Description".
+  * For collaborations, be sure to look at "Contributing" and "Description".
   * Whenever possible, add a "Code of conduct" to make your project welcoming and inclusive for others.
 * Other interesting things to look at are “Contributors” (those who contribute to your project), “Traffic” (who and when visits your project page) and “Commits” (a timeline and number of commits made on your project).